 The results of this innovation strategy has been remarkable, as today, the city has become a national reference for its economic dynamism as well as a successful example of the use & implementation of digital technologies to improve public services.

-Actually, Issy step by step became a true Medialand based an economic development strategy based on the attraction of creative industries in the communications and media sector.
-This led it to earn the status of one of the major hubs of the French IT revolution: with 35,000 employees in this sector, ICT is the economical driving force of the town.
+Issy is one of the major hubs of the French IT revolution: with 35,000 employees in this sector, ICT is the economical driving force of the town.
 Almost 60% of the companies based in Issy-les-Moulineaux are in the digital sector.
-Business attraction and growth have been so robust that the City currently accounts for more jobs than residents (more than 70,000 jobs for 70,000 inhabitants).
+Business attraction and growth have been so robust that the City currently accounts for more jobs than residents (more than 72,000 jobs for 70,000 inhabitants).

 Actually, located next to various important economical centres and well connected by public transport, the city has a great work environment to offer, matching citizens’ and companies’ expectations and projects.